moskomule/LaTeX-better-practice/README.md

 # LaTeX-better-practice
 To avoid re-searching and re-inventing wheels

-*Note that the tips here might be better, but not best*
+*Note that the tips here might be better, but not the best*

 ## Add source codes